You don’t need to have a 6-month supply of emergency food and water to be prepared for disasters (though that certainly

 This is a trick I learned while winter camping.
 You’d be surprised how much heat a few candles can put out.
 A single multi-wick candle can keep your car comfortable for up to 24 hours.

 More candles equal more heat.
 Of course, you need to be careful that the candles don’t tip over, so make sure you get candles with sturdy bases.
 (7 )

 d.
 Indoor-Safe Heater

 Most heaters are NOT safe to be used inside a car.

 Do note that it generally isn’t advised to keep propane in your car because of fire risk during accidents.
 Weigh whether that risk is worth the security of having an emergency heater with you at all times.

-If you are going to put a propane heater or candles in your car winter emergency kit, you must also include a CO detector.
+If you are going to put a propane heater or candles in your car’s winter emergency kit, you must also include a CO detector.
 These are small and can easily be kept in your trunk.

-You can buy mini CO detector strips on Amazon (usually used by aviators)they are really cheap.
-It is only activated once you open it.
+You can buy a mini CO detector on Amazon (usually used by aviators); they are cheap and last a long time.

 Alternatively, pay a bit more for a battery-operated CO detector.
 Just put the batteries in it once you are ready to use it in your car.